Title IX Training: Sex and Gender Based Discrimination

 Some individuals may have had previous sexual harassment including sexual violence training in another workplace or at another university.
 Title IX Training: Sex and Gender Based Discrimination is intended to be foundational but it also includes information about the university’s policies, how to report, resources available for our location and how we at UAA can support each other.
 This training is mandatory regardless of previous training.

 When do I need to complete the training?

-EMPLOYEES must complete this training by September 30, 2017.
+EMPLOYEES Completion date TBD.
 There is a 30-day intersession and then you will be invited to complete a survey, and in the case of students, a short session on prevention, safety and supporting survivors.

 Does UAA have access to my course information?